JamesSavages/Streamlit-Q-A-App/README.md

 #### 4. Question & Answering
 ask_and_get_answer - function to retrieve data from the vector store, which is then passed to the LLM.
 Similarity Search is applied, which compares the numerical vectors (embeddings) of the query and the documents to find the most similar ones via KNN.

+### Using this App

+1. Fork the repository.
+2. Open in your local IDE - Visual Studio recommended.
+3. Update the .env file with your OpenAI Key.
+4. In the terminal, run - streamlit run question - **streamlit run .\questioning_app.py**